CenturyLinkCloud/PublicKB/Cloud Application Manager/Managed Services/getting-started-with-cam-create-managed-application.md

 This step can be done in parallel to the previous step of creating the monitoring policy.
 There is no need to wait for a response from MSA before publishing your script box.

-Publishing your script box is explained well at the following location: https://www.ctl.io/knowledge-base/cloud-application-manager/tutorials/publish-script-box/
+Publishing your script box is explained well [here](https://www.ctl.io/knowledge-base/cloud-application-manager/tutorials/publish-script-box/).